 What do the biased, opaque, unethically behaving computer programs have in common?
 To what degree can algorithmic interventions address fundamental social problems?
 We explore these questions in our centre.

 Algorithms are to computer programs what architectural blueprints are to houses.
 When electricity and indoor plumbing were invented, we changed the way in which we design houses.
 Since roughly ten years ago, a radical change has happened in how we use computers.
-We now need to redesign the algorithmic "blueprint" to accommodate this change.
+We now need to redesign the algorithmic "blueprint" to accommodate this change and also make algorithms responsive and responsible to society.

 Algorithms are clever designs in which a mathematical problem can be broken down in a way that optimises the use of a particular resource such as: time, communication and coordination with other algorithms, or memory space.
 It specifies which operations should be executed on the input data, in which order, and what results should be returned.
 Mathematical models are a representation of a problem in a style of a mathematical function.
 For example, profit is income minus expenses.
 An algorithm determines how the operation “minus” is executed step by step.
 A programmer uses an algorithm to develop a computer program in a programming language of choice.